bezabu/bb-gp-pp4-part/README.md

     - AC3 Administrator can approve accounts and grant privileges
   - Tasks:
     - Add a link to the allAuth admin page
-    - Ensure only adminstrators can use the link
+    - Ensure only administrators can use the link
-    - Add a group with premissions to view content
+    - Add a group with permissions to view content
     - Protect content behind permission checks in templates

-Category customization
+Category customisation
 - As an administrator I can edit problem categories so that I can ensure the site can continue to be relevant in the future
   - Acceptance Criteria:
     - AC1 category model used for selecting category in problem model